 Port Health Services Facility Based Crisis is an addiction treatment center located at 1379 Cowell Farm Road in the 27889 zip code in Washington, NC.

 It is operated by a private non-profit organization.
-Port Health Services Facility Based Crisis provides naltrexone administration and suboxone prescription.
-Some of the treatment approaches used by Port Health Services Facility Based Crisis include rational emotive behavioral therapy, motivational interviewing and relapse prevention treatment.
-Port Health Services Facility Based Crisis also specializes in detox services and offers residential heroin detoxification, inpatient alcohol detox and residential benzodiazepines detoxification.
-Port Health Services Facility Based Crisis provides hospital inpatient treatment, outpatient heroin day treatment and regular outpatient heroin treatment.
-It also provides inpatient heroin detox services, inpatient treatment for co-occurring mental health and heroin use and residential heroin addiction treatment.
+Port Health Services Facility Based Crisis provides prescribes suboxone and naltrexone administration.
+Some of the treatment approaches used by Port Health Services Facility Based Crisis include matrix model, rational emotive behavioral therapy and relapse prevention.
+Port Health Services Facility Based Crisis also specializes in detox services and offers residential benzodiazepines detox, residential heroin detoxification and inpatient cocaine detoxification.
+Port Health Services Facility Based Crisis provides partial hospitalization, inpatient hospital addiction treatment and outpatient heroin detoxification.
+It also provides inpatient heroin detox services, residential treatment for heroin abuse and inpatient treatment for heroin addiction and mental health diagnosis.

 Call (855) 489-3619 for 24/7 with treatment.